 When was the last time you went for a walk in the woods?
 Do you remember how serene it felt?
 Well, you can recreate the same ambiance in your own home.
-A wonderful way to experience the sights, smells, and flavors of a wide range of plants and green herbs is to plant an herbal garden.
+A wonderful way to experience the sights, sounds, smells, and flavors of a wide range of plants and green herbs is to plant an herbal garden.

 Watching butterflies visit your garden, honeybirds gather nectar from flowers, honeybees collect nectar and observing the garden's miniature waterfall are all part of the fascinating experience that a herbal house garden brings.